 Dead fish in North Stormont, Ont.

-GFL’s facilities in the township of North Stormont, southwest of Ottawa, were highlighted in a 2021 report by the office of the auditor general of Ontario as an example of how the provincial environment ministry allows companies to continue operating and growing despite repeat offences.
+GFL’s facilities in the township of North Stormont, southeast of Ottawa, were highlighted in a 2021 report by the office of the auditor general of Ontario as an example of how the provincial environment ministry allows companies to continue operating and growing despite repeat offences.

 In North Stormont, the auditor general’s report said, the ministry found GFL was contaminating surface water by repeatedly discharging treated leachate (sometimes described as “garbage juice”) “at concentrations resulting in 10 per cent fish mortality.”
 GFL, meanwhile, was falsely reporting test results to the ministry that showed zero per cent fish mortality, the report added.
 Despite this, the report said, the ministry granted new approvals to the company, including for the expansion of the landfill where the issue was occurring.